Matti Ki Banno: Plot

 In her need for a family and love she has had for all these years she does not realise that Vikram has not told her the real story.
-Like a good Indian bahu she decides to reunite Vikram with his family in Chhappra.
+Like a good Indian bahu she decides to reunite Vikram with his family in Chappra.
 Avanti's remaining defences are shattered when she comes to Chappra with Vikram and realises that, like the rest of the men in her sasural, her husband was not immune to the corruptible ways of an outlaw life.
 She witnesses in shock how gradually the loving, responsible Vikram morphs into someone totally alien to her once he is in Chappra.
 Avanti realizes in horror how in a bid to reunite Vikram with his family she has unknowingly stepped into an abyss of lies, deceit and a trap from which she can never escape.
 Will Avanti be able to win back Vikram's love?
 Will her goodness be able to transform the evil in the family where she longs to belong?
-What is this dark secret Vikram and his family hiding from Avanti?
+What is this dark secret Vikram and his family are hiding from Avanti?
 Will she be able to transform this family and change their regressive ways or will she become one of them?